Tiamarth/MetaLists/README.md

 Some lists may not even include the development status of the software in cases where it's not very relevant.

+## FAQ
+(preemptive responses to likely FAQ)

+**Why does this exist?**
+For one reason or another I was unhappy with existing solutions for the categorization and listing of software.
+For example, some sites group vaguely related apps together in ways I don't agree with.
+Zoho isn't a web browser, it's an office suite.
+And yet, on some alternative software lists, you can find it listed as an alternative to popular web browsers.
+Some sites also list media players and music players together, which is something I personally dislike, although I also understand why some people don't care about the differences between those types of software.

+I'm also compiling these lists because some existing solutions were short and, I felt, very incomplete, but I had no power to change most of them.

 #### Note
 This database was moved from Reddit where it was a wiki, which was originally moved from my website where it was a poorly made webpage.
 I'm moving it to Github because I expect that, if anyone should want to contribute, Github will make it much easier for them to do so.